Native American tribes in Virginia: 21st century

-The population of Powhatan Indians today in total is estimated to be about 8,500–9,500.
-About 3,000–3,500 are enrolled as tribal members in state-recognized tribes.
-In addition, the Monacan Nation has tribal membership of about 2,000.
+The population of Powhatan Indians today in total is estimated to be about 8,500 to 9,500.
+About 3,000 to 3,500 are enrolled as tribal members in state-recognized tribes.
+The Monacan Indian Nation has tribal membership of about 2,000.

-The organized tribes, which developed from kinship and geographic communities, establish their own requirements for membership, as well as what they consider its obligations.
-Generally, members must pay dues; attend tribal meetings (which are usually monthly in the "home" areas); volunteer to serve as a tribal officer when asked; help to put on tribal events; belong to the tribal church (if one exists and they are able); teach their children their people's history and pass on traditional crafts; volunteer to represent the tribe at the Virginia Council on Indians, the United Indians of Virginia, or at other tribes' powwows; speak at engagements for civic or school groups; and live in a good way, so as to best represent their tribe and Native Americans in general.
-Most Indian tribes maintain some traditions from before the time of European settlement, and are keen to pass these on to their children.
-Although Indians are also highly involved in non-native culture and employment, they regularly engage in activities for their individual tribes, including wearing regalia and attending powwows, heritage festivals, and tribal homecomings.
-Individuals try to maintain a balance between elements of their traditional culture and participating in the majority culture.

 The Pamunkey and the Mattaponi are the only tribes in Virginia to have maintained their reservations from the 17th-century colonial treaties.
 These two tribes continue to make their yearly tribute payment to the Virginia governor, as stipulated by the 1646 and 1677 treaties.
 Every year around Thanksgiving they hold a ceremony to pay the annual tribute of game, usually a deer, and pottery or a ceremonial pipe.

 In 2013, the Virginia Department of Education released a 25-minute video, "The Virginia Indians: Meet the Tribes," covering both historical and contemporary Native American life in the state.

 The Rappahannock tribe purchased back a part of their ancestral homeland April 1, 2022.
 The tribe substantially increased their holdings January 2023.

-Tribes recognized by Virginia

-The Commonwealth of Virginia passed legislation in 2001 to develop a process for state recognition of Native American tribes within the state.

-As of 2010, the state has recognized a total of 11 tribes, eight of them related to historic tribes that were members of the Powhatan paramountcy.
-The state also recognizes the Monacan Nation, the Nottoway, and the Cheroenhaka (Nottoway), who were outside the paramountcy.
-Descendants of several other Virginia Indian and Powhatan-descended tribes still live in Virginia and other locations.